linkdotnet/tips-and-tricks/docs/strings.md

 # strings
-This chapter shows some tips, tricks and pitfalls in combinations with `string`'s.
+This chapter shows some tips, tricks and pitfalls in combination with `string`'s.

 ## Use `StringBuilder` when concatenating a lot of strings
 As `string`'s are immutable in C# concatenating those will result in many allocations and loss of performance.
 In scenarios where many strings get concatenated a [`StringBuilder`](https://docs.microsoft.com/en-us/dotnet/api/system.text.stringbuilder?view=net-6.0) is preferred.
-The same applies for operations like `string.Join` or adding a single character to a `string`.
+The same applies for operations like `string.Join` or add a single character to a `string`.

-❌ **Bad** Will use a lot of allocations and will result in performance penalty.
+❌ **Bad** Will use a lot of allocations and will result in a performance penalty.
 ```csharp
 var outputString = "";